 Researchers from institutes worldwide — including the University of Wollongong — have also formed an international consortium to follow a major development in the global antimicrobial resistance crisis: colistin resistance.

-Colistin is considered a a last resort drug for treating multidrug-resistant Salmonella, and resistance to it has finally arrived in the USA.
+Colistin is considered a last resort drug for treating multidrug-resistant Salmonella, and resistance to it has finally arrived in the USA.
 First reported in China, the gene responsible for colistin resistance, mcr-3.1, has since been discovered in countries as far-flung as Australia and Canada.

 Falling through the cracks?